Get business trends, tips & design ideas straight into your inbox!

 The power of a brand name

 One of the most valuable assets a company possesses is its brand name.
 A brand name is associated with reliability and credibility.
 A brand name takes years to build and that is exactly the reason, older brands can promote new products easily as opposed to new brands trying to find its way in the market.
 Brand recognition is indeed a key factor in countries like the USA and Latin America when consumers look to buy new products.
+Might as well try using an online business name generator if you need inspirations to start with.

 A study conducted by Nielsen’s Global New Products Innovation Survey found that consumers in North America and Latin America value brand recognition more than any other regions in the world.
 The study also found that apart from people buying products from brands they knew, likeability of a brand too played a huge role in consumers deciding to buy a particular product